Study: Study identifies genes associated with risk of triple-negative breast cancer

 - NCT04584255: Treating BRCA, or PALB2-Associated Breast Cancer with a () and (Dostarlimab).
 This research study involves pre-operative therapy that is specifically targeted for breast cancer in individuals with mutations.

 - NCT04674306: Therapy With an Alpha-lactalbumin Vaccine in .
-The purpose of this study is to determine the safety as well as the most effective dose of the alpha-lactalbumin vaccine (aLA breast cancer vaccine) to treat patients with non-metastatic triple negative breast cancer.
+This study determines the safety as well as the most effective dose of the alpha-lactalbumin vaccine (aLA breast cancer vaccine) to treat patients with non-metastatic .

 - NCT03562637: Study of Adagloxad Simolenin (OBI-822)/OBI-821 in the Treatment of Patients With Globo H Positive .
-The GLORIA study is a Phase III, trial looking at the use of the drug adagloxad simolenin (OBI-822) in combination with the drug OBI-821 in the treatment of patients with high-risk TNBC.
+The GLORIA study is a Phase III, trial investigating the use of the drug adagloxad simolenin (OBI-822) in combination with the drug OBI-821 for treatment of patients with high-risk, TNBC.

 Other genetic counseling or testing studies may be found here.